You are here: Home

 5. As was recognition by the Federal National Bicentennial Administration of my rescuing the faltering Colorado Springs and El Paso County's 1976 Centennial-Bicentennial celebration.

-6. And finally, the simple act by the City of Colorado Springs to legally name a landscaped public right of way in Old Colorado City "Dave Hughes Cyberpath' in 1998 - and put up a bronze plaque with my email address in bronze - was recognition that I had used the earliest computer and telecommunications technologies to bring back an historic district from the rubbish bin of the past.
+6. And then, the simple act by the City of Colorado Springs, under Mary Lou Makepeace, Mayor to legally name a landscaped public right of way in Old Colorado City "Dave Hughes Cyberpath' in 1998 - putting up a bronze plaque with my email address in bronze - was recognition that I had used the earliest computer and telecommunications technologies to bring back an historic district from the rubbish bin of the past.

 7. I would be remiss if I didn't acknowledge the act by the Student Body of Westside's Coronado High School in honoring me as their 2010 "Westside Recipient' for my 35 years revitalizing Old Colorado City and the Westside.
 They did that by making me grand marshal of their Homecoming Football Parade in the morning and honoring me at halftime in their September 16, 2010 football game